Introduction

 Quick Start: 28 Rules Later

-If you're an experienced TTRPG player, or you have already read the rules, the following 28 rules might be enough for you to play an entire game or campaign of Super Dead.
+If you're an experienced TTRPG player, or you have already read the rules, the following 28 rules might be enough for you to play an entire game or even a campaign of Super Dead.

 Characters

-- Characters are defined by super powers and four attributes: athleticism, intellignece, personality, courage.
+- Characters are defined by super powers and four attributes: athleticism, intelligence, personality, courage.

-- To make an attribute save roll 1d10 under the attribute.
+- To make an attribute test roll 1d10 under the attribute.

-- To use your powers, roll your power die pool and look for one die above the target number.
+- To use your powers, roll your power die pool (3d10), count the number of dice at or above the target number (6), and add your power rating.

 Powers

-- Powers can be used to create supernatural effects; all power uses must be narratively consistent.
+- Powers can be used to create supernatural effects; all power uses must be consistent with the narrative.

 - You can power surge to create particularly powerful effects, at the cost of stress.

-- You can also power soak instead of taking a wound.
+- You can power soak to reduce your power effectiveness, instead of taking a wound.

 Combat

-- During the movement phase, you can move 30 feet normally, or 100 feet recklessly.
+- During the movement phase, each character can move 30 feet normally, or 100 feet recklessly.

 - If you move into another's line of sight, they can make a ranged opportunity attack against you.